CloudLabs-MOC/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 3: Manage Azure Blob storage.md

  After you've created a container, you can upload blobs.
 Depending on how you want to organize your blobs, you can also create folders in the container.

-1. In the Azure portal, in the left-hand navigation menu, select Home
+1. In the Azure portal, in the left-hand navigation menu, select **Home**

     ![](media/lab4/task3/1.png)

-2. On the Home page, select Storage accounts, and then select the storage account present in the page that starts with the name **storage**.
+2. On the Home page, select **Storage accounts**, and then select the storage account present in the page that starts with the name **storage**.

     ![](media/lab4/select-storage.png)